 Wellbeing

-Student welfare encompasses the overall well-being of students.
-ISH provides a healthy and safe learning environment where children feel secure and are listened to, taken seriously and responded to appropriately.
-Children at ISH should know that there are adults in the school whom they can approach if they are worried or have difficulties.
+Student welfare encompasses the overall well-being of students, and at the International School of Hellerup, we prioritise creating a healthy and safe learning environment.
+We strive to ensure that children feel secure and are listened to, taken seriously, and responded to appropriately.
+We want our students to know that there are trusted adults in the school whom they can approach if they are worried or facing difficulties.

-All adults working in or on behalf of the school have a responsibility to safeguard and promote the welfare of our students.
-This includes a responsibility to be alert to possible abuse and to report/record all concerns to a child/student protection team with safeguarding responsibilities.
-This team meets every two weeks, or as required, in order to discuss safety concerns.
+All adults working in or on behalf of the school have a fundamental responsibility to safeguard and promote the welfare of our students.
+As part of this commitment, it is important for us to remain vigilant and be alert to possible cases of abuse.
+If any concerns arise, it is crucial to report and record them promptly.
+We have a dedicated child/student protection team with specific safeguarding responsibilities, which meets every two weeks or as required, to discuss and address any safety concerns that may arise.

 School-Home Partnership